erikdmitchell/uci-results/readme.md

  - This is based on previous races, so we need to make sure the first few races are going in properly.
  - Will need to come up with some sort of mod for this testing.

-8/12
+### Version 1.0.3

  Pulled out view db functions
- TODO: The new goal is to just straight upload results, then in a second step calculate all the other data (FQ class)
+ The new goal is to just straight upload results, then in a second step calculate all the other data (FQ class) Cleaned up css and added a seperate css file for the ViewDB class.
+ Added config to primary curl class.
+ FQ can be updated, still no manual adjustment, but it shouldn't be needed under new system.
+ Added a method where we use the previous seasons UCI rankings for the first race of the season.
+Doesn't help the second race and needs more controls.
+ Fixed various bugs in our FQ class.
+Wrote some extra functions, cleaned up math and modified it a bit.

+ Bug: FQ updater (View DB) needs to be run multiple times when super bulky.

+### Version 1.0.4

+TODO: clean upand standardize config for curl class
 TODO: Will develop an automater class (semi exists in curl class with get_race_data())
- TODO: clean up js and css for new classes
+TODO: clean up js
+TODO: cURL ajax may no longer be needed
+4. TODO: try accessing 2012/2013 season
+5. TODO: write functions/code to diplay races and details (shortcode perhaps) and rank riders
+TODO:
+TODO: add db setup
+TODO: Spit out add to db stuff first, then load rest or something along those lines